MaterialEyes/exsclaim/README.md

 You need a working python 3.x installation to be able to use EXSCLAIM!, and [gdown](https://github.com/wkentaro/gdown) to directly download the current figure separation model.
 We highly recommend using [Anaconda](https://anaconda.org/) to manage the installation environment.

 ### Installation
-- Clone this repo and create a new conda environment with Python 3.7 and gdown:
+Clone this repo and create a new conda environment with Python 3.7 and gdown:
 ```sh
 git clone https://github.com/eschwenk/exsclaim
 conda create -n exsclaim -c conda-forge python=3.7 gdown
 ```
-- Activate this environment, navigate to the root directory and download the models:
+Activate this environment, navigate to the root directory and download the models:
 ```sh
 conda activate exsclaim
 cd exsclaim
 ./bin/download_models.sh
 ```
-- Install with pip:
+Install with pip:
 ```sh
 pip install .
 ```
-- Finally, download required model for the spaCy installation:
+Finally, download required model for the spaCy installation:
 ```python
 python -m spacy download en_core_web_sm
 ```

-For now, code development is easiest if you create a separate conda an environment from the [environment.yml](https://github.com/eschwenk/exsclaim-prerelease/tree/master/bin/environment.yml) and do not install the package.
+__NOTE__: For now, code development is easiest if you create a separate conda an environment from the [environment.yml](https://github.com/eschwenk/exsclaim-prerelease/tree/master/bin/environment.yml) and do not install the package.

 ## Usage

-### Formulate a JSON search query
+### REQUIRED: Formulate a JSON search query
 A JSON search query is the singular point-of-entry for using the EXSCLAIM! search and retrieval tools.

 Here we query [Nature](https://www.nature.com) journals to find figures related to HAADF-STEM images of exfoliated MoS<sub>2</sub> flakes.
 Limiting the results to the top 5 most relevant hits, the query might look something like: